top of page

-COVID-19 has been declared a global pandemic and a public health emergency in British Columbia.
+Infectious disease has been declared a global pandemic and a public health emergency in British Columbia.
 It is a virus that can cause respiratory illness and can lead to hospitalization and death.
-The effects of COVID-19 are expected to be much more severe than for seasonal influenza because most people will not have any immunity to the virus.
+The effects of these diseases are expected to be much more severe than for seasonal influenza because most people will not have any immunity to the virus.
 Seniors and people with underlying health issues (including heart disease, diabetes and lung disease) are at a higher risk of hospitalization and death, but young and healthy people are also at risk.

 Symptoms